The first reading class of the theme education of the Standing Committee of the Provincial Party Committee and the study meeting of the Theoretical Learning Center Group of the Provincial Party Committee Held-Current Politics-Southeast Net - Breaking Latest News

 The first reading class of the theme education of the Standing Committee of the Provincial Party Committee and the study meeting of the Theoretical Learning Center Group of the Provincial Party Committee were held

-On April 22, the Standing Committee of the Provincial Party Committee studied and implemented Xi Jinping’s new era of socialism with Chinese characteristics.
-The secretary’s important speech on Fujian’s work and the spirit of the important instructions, carried out exchanges and discussions.
+Southeast Net News, April 23 (Fujian Daily reporter Zhou Lin) On April 22, the Standing Committee of the Provincial Party Committee studied and implemented Xi Jinping’s new era of socialist ideology with Chinese characteristics.
+Held in Fuzhou, exchanges and discussions were carried out around the study and implementation of the important instructions of General Secretary Xi Jinping’s important speech on Fujian work since the 18th National Congress of the Communist Party of China.
 Zhou Zuyi, Secretary of the Provincial Party Committee and Leader of the Theme Education Leading Group of the Provincial Party Committee, presided over and delivered a speech.
 Wang Jianjun, leader of the Seventh Central Steering Group, and Chen Haibo, deputy leader, attended the meeting to give guidance.
 Deputy Secretary of the Provincial Party Committee and Governor Zhao Long attended and delivered a speech, and Teng Jiacai, Chairman of the Provincial Political Consultative Conference attended.
 Luo Dongchuan, Lin Baojin and Guo Ningning made speeches.
 Comrades from other standing committees made written speeches.

 The meeting pointed out that since the 18th National Congress of the Communist Party of China, General Secretary Xi Jinping has personally oriented the development of Fujian, drawn a blueprint, and clearly put forward the “four greater” important requirements, which have pointed out the direction for Fujian’s development, provided fundamental follow-up, and injected Powerful.
 With deep love for General Secretary Xi Jinping, we must improve our political standing, unify our thinking, will, and action, unswervingly march forward in the direction guided by General Secretary Xi Jinping, and firmly support the “two One establishment” and resolutely achieve “two safeguards”.
 Always strengthen political awareness, adhere to the correct political direction, and resolutely maintain a high degree of consistency with the Party Central Committee with Comrade Xi Jinping at the core.
 Always strengthen ideological self-awareness, study deeply and carefully practice Xi Jinping’s new era of socialism with Chinese characteristics, so that the deeper you learn, the clearer you know, and the more true you believe.
 Always strengthen the awareness of action, resolutely implement the decision-making and deployment of the Party Central Committee, and do things in Fujian in a down-to-earth manner.